-All code contributions to ProbNum should be made via pull requests (PR) to the master branch on GitHub.
+All code contributions to ProbNum should be made via pull requests (PR) to the main branch on GitHub.

 To ensure a smooth workflow, please keep PRs as compact as possible.
 Each PR should only contain one enhancement at a time.
 If you implemented multiple changes, split them into several PRs.

 Code quality is an essential component in a collaborative open-source project.

 New dependencies should only be added with care.

 All code should be covered by tests within the pytest framework.